vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 different species or strains.

    NOTES: an absolute minimum of 4 distinct haplotypes per cluster are required
         for the cluster to be evaluated.
-Clusters with < 4 haplotypes are automatically discarded, printing a warning message to screen.
+Clusters with < 4 distinct sequences are automatically discarded, printing a warning message to screen.
 This means that at least 4 distinct genomes should be used as input.